jobrunr/website/content/en/documentation/pro/mutexes.md

 ---
 {{< trial-button >}}

 A `mutex` is a mutually exclusive flag.
-It acts as a gate keeper to a resource allowing only one `Job` to use it and postpones all others jobs using the same `mutex` is free.
+It acts as a gate keeper to a resource allowing only one `Job` to use it and postpones all others jobs using the same `mutex`.

 ## Usage via `@Job` annotation